discretize/discretize-guides/fractals/chaos-isles/index.md

 <GridItem>
 <Tabs>
 <Tab specialization="Revenant">
-It is favorable to run <Skill name="Legendary Centaur Stance"/> for projectile absorbtion with <Skill name="Protective Solace"/> and condition cleanse with <Skill name=" Purifying Essence"/>.
-Recommended to use the Salvation / Invocation / Renegade trainline combo variant for more energy for the whole fight.
+It is favorable to run <Skill name="Legendary Centaur Stance"/> for projectile absorption with <Skill name="Protective Solace"/> and condition cleanse with <Skill name=" Purifying Essence"/>.
+Recommended to use the Salvation / Invocation / Renegade variant for more energy for the whole fight.
 </Tab>

 <Tab specialization="guardian">